-----

 Amongst TV critics such as Entertainment Weekly's Ken Tucker, this is one of the fall's most anticipated new comedies.
 As far as I'm concerned though, its not that great.

 Don't get me wrong, the trailer is pretty funny.
 But it just seems a little too broad in humor approach and direction.
 If anything, I can honestly say that 2 Broke Girls fits in well with CBS' style of sitcom, the same network that tried the single-camera comedy on occassion, but didn't make it last.
-(The shows in question were called Welcome to the Captain and Worst Week, the latter getting better reception.)
+(The shows in question were called Welcome to the Captain and Worst Week

 And I earlier talked about Whitney Cummings, the newfound NBC leading lady who also shares the credit of concieving this show.
 That certainly comes in handy, given that the jokes on her own show come off as honestly and truly clunky and obvious.
 Worse yet, Whitney appears to be all other the place, and comes off as trite and tired.
 In the other hand, there's a much better sense of humor emanating from Cummings as a stand-up comic on this show.
 (Although I really haven't seen her stand-up, so I cannot judge directly.)
 It's truly ironic when she's funnier on the sitcom where she's behind the scenes than on her own starring vehicle.